github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

        pt.hasName("int")
    select v

 ➤ `See this in the query console <https://lgtm.com/query/660700018/>`__.
-You are likely to get many results when you run this query because most projects contain many variables of type ``int``.
+You're likely to get many results when you run this query because most projects contain many variables of type ``int``.

-Reference types can also be categorized according to their declaration scope:
+Reference types are also categorized according to their declaration scope:

 -  ``TopLevelType`` represents a reference type declared at the top-level of a compilation unit.
 -  ``NestedType`` is a type declared inside another type.